Skip to content

 It’s important to grab the reader with action and dialogue, especially in the beginning.

-4. There was an over-abundance of adverbs, adjectives, etc.
+4. There was an overabundance of adverbs, adjectives, etc.

-Victor Appleton, the author of the original Tom Swift books, overused adverbs and unnecessary taglines to the point of it becoming a joke among authors.
+Victor Appleton, the author of the original Tom Swift books, overused adverbs and unnecessary taglines to the point of becoming a joke among authors.
 This author followed the Tom Swift theme.

 Examples: